Skip to main content

 West Nile Virus

 West Nile virus is a “bird virus” that is primarily transmitted between birds by mosquitoes.
-The virus is transmitted to humans through the bite of a mosquito infected with West Nile virus.
+It is also transmitted to humans through the bite of a mosquito infected with West Nile virus.
 People who get West Nile virus cannot transmit it to other people.

 Spread

-The virus is a mosquito-borne disease that was originally found in Africa.
-In 1999, it was detected in the eastern United States; since then the virus has spread throughout the United States and is well established in most states.
+The virus is a mosquito-borne disease originally found in Africa.
+In 1999, it was detected in the eastern United States; since then, the virus has spread throughout the United States and is well established in most states.
 In 2003, the virus was first confirmed in California.

-Today, West Nile virus is considered endemic, which means we can expect the virus to stay in our environment.
+Today, West Nile virus is considered endemic, which means the virus will remain in the environment.

 What are the symptoms of West Nile Virus?